PMMAraujo/Control_Group_WDL/README.md

 # Control_Group_WDL

-Repository for external data soucer used by the Control Group in the first week of World Data League
+Repository for external data sources used by the Control Group in the World Data League.